Evolinc/Evolinc-II/README.md

 The sources in this github repository are copyright free.
 Thus you are allowed to use these sources in which ever way you like.
 Please be aware that other license terms apply for the `Notung.jar` used inside the image.
 Here is the full [MIT](https://choosealicense.com/licenses/mit/#) license.

 # Citing Evolinc-II
-If you have used Evolinc in your research, please cite as below.
+If you have used Evolinc in your research, please cite the below manuscripts.

 *Andrew D. Nelson&ast;, Upendra K. Devisetty&ast;, Kyle Palos, Asher K. Haug-Baltzell, Eric Lyons, Mark A. Beilstein (2017).
 "Evolinc: a comparative transcriptomics and genomics pipeline for quickly identifying sequence conserved lincRNAs for functional analysis".
 Frontiers in Genetics.
 1(10)*

+*Anna C. Nelson Dittrich and Andrew D. L. Nelson (2022).
+"High-Throughput Evolutionary Comparative Analysis of Long Intergenic Noncoding RNAs in Multiple Organisms".
+Plant Comparative Genomics (Part of the Methods in Molecular Biology Book Series)*